charliemking/FocusAI/README.md

 - **No tracking or analytics**
 - **Your documents stay private**

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.